 Ask around for recommendations, look into agency directories, and figure out which agencies are offering the link building services you need.
 Take the time to pick the right fit for your business as it can make or break your outsourcing endeavors.

 There are online marketplaces like Fiverr where link building freelancers will offer any type of backlink you want.
-However, the focus of these services tends to be about providing low-cost quantity.
+However, the focus of these services tends to be on providing low-cost links in high quantities.

 Research Backlinks and Off-Page SEO

 While you may have accepted that link building is too complicated for you or your team to manage alone, it’s still important to have some basic knowledge on the subject.